All services now offered via telemedicine – no in-person visit needed!

 All Services can be Offered Via Telemedicine

-You can eliminate travel time and travel costs if you prefer to do these appointments via telemedicine (phone or Skype).
+You can eliminate travel time and travel costs if you prefer to do these appointments via telemedicine (video conference).
 If any later testing is required, we can usually accomplish this from a distance.
 Please click here for information on our telemedicine program.

 During your first visit we may or may not prescribe some basic treatment to try to alleviate your symptoms before we fill in the missing pieces about your condition.
 However, the true cure comes from doing the deeper work.